lvrtl/markdown-cv/index.md

 ### Python

 Recently set up a testing framework for an existing old codebase so as to get practices cleaner

 ### Scala

 Have been using a mix of scala's functional features and traditional SOLID object-oriented java-like design

 ### Spark

 Has improved my understanding of engineering database and SQL logic

 ### Sybase

 Has been challenging and interesting to develop for production; unit testing and clean design

-W orking model
+Working model

 Scrum and Kanban

 **Morgan Stanley Joining Project**